-Functional renormalization - concepts and prospects physics at different length scales - microscopic theories : where the laws are formulated - effective theories : where observations are made effective theory may involve different degrees of freedom as compared to microscopic theory example: the motion of the earth around the sun does not need an understanding of nuclear burning in the sun QCD : Short and long distance degrees of freedom are different !
+Functional renormalization group for the effective average action physics at different length scales - microscopic theories : where the laws are formulated - effective theories : where observations are made effective theory may involve different degrees of freedom as compared to microscopic theory example: the motion of the earth around the sun does not need an understanding of nuclear burning in the sun QCD : Short and long distance degrees of freedom are different !
 Short distances : quarks and gluons Long distances : baryons and mesons How to make the transition?